Brea Mall

 The Brea Mall is an enclosed shopping mall located in the Orange County city of Brea, California.
 Since 1998, the mall has been owned and operated by the Simon Property Group.
 It is home to four major department stores, 179 specialty shops and boutiques, and a food court.
 It is 1281795 sqft.
-The anchors are Macy's, Macy's Men's & Home, JCPenney, and Nordstrom.
-A fifth anchor building, formerly occupied by Sears, was demolished in 2023 for redevelopment of the site.
+The anchors are Macy's, Macy's Men's & Home, JCPenney, Nordstrom, and Dick’s Sporting Goods.
+The Dick’s Sporting Goods anchor building includes several shops, stores, and services that were added to the mall as part of a large development.